 Closure: The contemporary fallacy that an argument, standpoint, action

-or conclusion must be accepted, no matter how questionable or else the
+or conclusion no matter how questionable must be

-point will remain unsettled, which is unthinkable, and those affected will be denied "closure."
+point will remain unsettled, which is unthinkable because those affected will be denied "closure."

-This fallacy reifies a specialized term from Gestalt Psychology (closure),
+This fallacy falsely reifies a specialized term from Gestalt Psychology (closure)

-while refusing to recognize the truth that some points will indeed remain
+while refusing to recognize the undeniable truth that some points will indeed remain

 be deterred and justice served if we sentence you to life without parole,

-but we need to execute you in order to provide closure.")
+but we need to execute you in order to provide some closure."
 See also,

 Argument from Ignorance, and Argument from Consequences.

-Heaven: (also Deus Vult, Gott mit Uns, Manifest Destiny, American
+Heaven: (also, Argumentum ad Coelum, Deus Vult, Gott mit Uns, Manifest Destiny, American

 Exceptionalism, the Special Covenant).
-An extremely dangerous fallacy
+An ancient, extremely dangerous fallacy

-serious challenge is possible.
-(E.g., "God ordered me to kill my children," or "We
+challenge is possible.
+(E.g., "God ordered me to kill my

 Pity: (also "Argumentum ad Miserecordiam").
 The fallacy of urging an